alexisakira/alexisakira.github.io/_misc/string.md

 ## Starting knot

 Identify the grommet to start the crosses at the top of the racquet head.
 In the picture below, it is the third main grommet, but it depends on the racquet.
 Sometimes it is explicitly indicated.
-If not, find the grommet in which you can insert the cross string smoothly.
+If not, find a grommet where you can insert the cross string smoothly.

 ![Starting crosses](/assets/images/string_cross_start1.jpg)